szczyglis-dev/py-gpt/docs/source/models.rst

 The list is persisted in ``config.json`` under ``api_custom_providers``.
 Saving Settings updates the LLM provider registry immediately, so the provider becomes available in the Models Editor, model-provider filters, and ``Config -> Models -> Import`` without restarting PyGPT.
 The importer requests the provider's standard OpenAI-compatible ``/models`` endpoint.

 In normal ``Chat`` mode, models assigned to a runtime custom provider are sent through the native OpenAI Python SDK using the Chat Completions API and the configured base URL/key.
-In ``Chat with Files (LlamaIndex)`` and other LlamaIndex-based flows, PyGPT creates the corresponding LlamaIndex ``OpenAILike`` instance and automatically reuses the same provider-level API base URL and API key.
+When Chat is routed through RAG and in other LlamaIndex-based flows, PyGPT creates the corresponding LlamaIndex ``OpenAILike`` instance and automatically reuses the same provider-level API base URL and API key.
 You do not need to duplicate them in LlamaIndex ``**kwargs`` or ``ENV``.
 Runtime custom providers do not use the OpenAI Responses API.

 After defining the provider, import its models from ``Config -> Models -> Import`` or create/edit a model manually and select the new provider.
 Per-model ``API base`` and ``API key`` values, if set in the Models Editor, override the provider-level values for that model.